Roxen-AS/Roary/README.md

 **Live link** - https://roary-one.vercel.app/

-Roary is an AI-powered smart venue operations platform built for the **PromptWars Physical Event Experience** challenge.
+Roary is an AI-powered smart venue operations platform.
 It transforms large-scale sporting venues into intelligent, self-coordinating environments — eliminating crowd bottlenecks, cutting wait times, and giving 80,000 fans a seamless experience from entry to exit.

 ---